 Please note that it is my professional obligation and responsibility to report any academic misconduct to the Dean of Students Office.
 Any student found in violation of the code by cheating, plagiarizing or using any online software inappropriately will result in disciplinary action.
 This may include a failing grade of F, and/or suspension or dismissal from the university.
 If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu.

-Code will be provided to you for this course but under no circumstances should it be distributed outside of the course without the express written consent of the instructor.
+Code may be provided to you for this course but under no circumstances should it be distributed outside of the course without the express written consent of the instructor.
+This includes uploading to generative AI models.